John A. Pieno, Jr. Leadership Award

 John subsequently established the Sterling Council, which seeks to enhance performance excellence and cultivate the highest level of leadership development.
 He will be remembered for his over 60 years of strong, steadfast leadership and lifelong commitment to excellence.

-The Sterling Leadership Award was established in January 2025 by The Sterling Council Board of Directors and is sponsored by The Sterling Foundation.
+The Sterling Council is pleased to announce that Nancy C. Millan is the recipient of the 2026 John A. Pieno, Jr. Leadership Award.
+The award will be presented at the Governor’s Sterling Award Banquet during the 34th Sterling Leadership Conference.The Sterling Leadership Award was established in January 2025 by The Sterling Council Board of Directors and is sponsored by The Sterling Foundation.
 The award recognizes exceptional leaders who exemplify the Sterling Core Values and will be awarded annually at the Governor’s Sterling Award Banquet at the Sterling Leadership Conference.
 The award is named in honor of the late John A. Pieno, Jr., Founder and Chair Emeritus of The Sterling Council, who served 28 years as a Navy captain, completing over 200 Vietnam missions and earning three Silver Stars.
 John also led as a commander of an aircraft carrier before founding The Sterling Council, dedicating more than 60 years to leadership and performance excellence.

-The Sterling Foundation’s President, Randy Ledbetter, CEO of R Ledbetter & Associates, said, The Sterling Foundation is pleased to name Karen Moore as the first recipient of the John A. Pieno, Jr. Sterling Leadership Award, as her decades of continuous leadership have had a positive impact in her profession, community, and the state of Florida.
-We look forward to recognizing Karen’s extensive dedication to leadership at the Sterling Leadership Conference.
+The Sterling Foundation’s President, Randy Ledbetter, CEO of R Ledbetter & Associates, said, “The Sterling Foundation is honored to name Nancy C. Millan as the 2026 recipient of the John A. Pieno, Jr. Sterling Leadership Award, as her decades of continuous leadership have had a tremendously positive impact throughout Hillsborough County in every aspect of the Tax Collector’s operation, both internally and throughout the community she serves We look forward to recognizing Nancy’s exemplary leadership at the Sterling Leadership Conference.”

 About The Sterling Foundation: